• HOME

 Trenton Makes

-While a number of economic and social factors led to the decline of manufacturing in Trenton in the second half of the 20th century, Trenton still proudly displays its icon slogan on the Lower Trenton Bridge.
+While a number of economic and social factors led to the decline of manufacturing in Trenton in the second half of the 20th century, Trenton still proudly displays its iconic slogan on the Lower Trenton Bridge.

 “Night view west toward the Trenton Makes Bridge from the east bank of the Delaware River in Trenton, Mercer County, New Jersey,” September 19, 2023 (Famartin, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons).